China-Mobile-SRv6-Research/IETF-118/SRv6OPS-Charter.md

 ## Objective:
 The SRv6OPS Working Group (WG) is dedicated to the operational aspects of deploying and managing SRv6 networks.
 Our mission includes:

-* Be a forum for network operators to discuss and identify operational issues in SRv6 networks.
+* Be a forum for network operators to discuss operational matters in SRv6 networks.

 * Developing operational guidelines to ensure secure, reliable, efficient, and scalable SRv6 network operations.